-The FY 2022 Board evaluation yielded a set of overall creditable evaluation results, including when compared to market peers.
+The FY 2023 Board and Board Committee evaluation yielded a set of overall creditable evaluation results, including when compared to market peers.
 The evaluation process found that the Board has been functioning well as a team with each of the Board members contributing to Board deliberations.
-There is quality in discussions between the Board and Management.
-The Board benefits from a culture of active, open, frank, rigorous and constructive discussions and debates at Board and Board Committee meetings.
-The Board also benefits from the diversity in views, perspectives and expertise.
-There is a positive and healthy professional relationship between the Board and Management.
+In general, there was acknowledgement that the level of engagement amongst Board members was satisfactory and there was openness and rigour in

+Board discussions.
+There is a positive and healthy professional relationship and alignment between the Board and Management.
+The different members and committees of the Board work well together, and Board members and Management are respectful of each other and able to reach consensus amicably.
 Board Committees were also assessed to work well with thorough robust debate, a good understanding of the issues and functional knowledge.
 There are no concerns or issues affecting any Board or Board Committee requiring attention or follow-up work.